mit-bwsi-racecar-ms/website/docs/resources/faq.rst

     - To drive the RACECAR...
 Hold down the "dead-man switch" on the controller while operating the joysticks: LB for manual drive, or RB for autonomous mode.
 Use the left joystick to move forwards/backwards, and the right joystick to turn left/right.
     - Make sure your RACECAR is nearby when using the controller.
 The controller/USB tends to get unpaired if they are too far away from each other.

+What is a "dead-man switch"?
+	- The "dead-man switch" is a button/switch that must be pressed concurrently while operating the joystick in order for the car to move.
+This prevents us from unintentionally moving/crashing the car.
+The dead-man switches on this car are: LB for manual drive, and RB for autonomous mode.

 My keyboard isn't working.
     - Does your keyboard have battery?
     - Is the keyboard switched to “on”?
-(Look at the top, and make sure the top switch is green, not red)
+(Look at the top, and make sure the top switch is GREEN, not red)
     - Is the keyboard USB plugged into the Jetson nano?
     - Are you working close to your racecar? (the keyboard/USB tends to get unpaired if they are too far away from each other)